 The Thyroid Mineral

 Iodine is important for the development and proper function of the thyroid gland.
-Iodine is absorbed in the intestinal tract and is transported through the bloodstream to the thyroid were it becomes iodized and converted into thyroxin.
+Iodine is absorbed in the intestinal tract and is transported through the bloodstream to the thyroid were it becomes iodised and converted into thyroxin.